-Picture this: a decadently moist chocolate cupcake.
+These chocolate cheesecake cupcakes are decadently moist.
+They are the perfect Valentine’s Day cupcake!
+Everyone will love you.
 No dry center for sure, because you have a CHEESECAKE center.
 And THEN, you cut a heart out of the top and spoon in cherry pie filling.
 Dry cupcakes, be gone!
-These are just perfect for Valentine’s Day!
-Everyone will love you.

 How are you guys??
 How’s February?
 Ready for the most important holiday of the year, the one that you saw on the shelf at Target literally the day after Christmas?? *eye rollll*

 I think that my level of enthusiasm about Valentine’s Day is like a solid 5 out of 10.
 I don’t hate it!
 But I also don’t have a billion heart and sprinkles recipes like some other bloggers.
-I have pretty low gift expectations.
+My gift expectations are pretty low.
 I would definitely rather eat a regular pan of Browned Butter Brownies than bake cookies with red and pink Valentine’s M&Ms in them.
 (I mean, right?)

 Then again.
 I do have a daughter named Valentine.
 So take all this with a grain of salt!
 In my defense, we didn’t name her after the holiday, it’s a family name.
 In the book Ender’s Game by Orson Scott Card, the main character’s sister is named Valentine.
 She is the one who helps Ender remember his humanity.
 That was actually the original inspiration for the name.
 (Don’t tell Nana.
 She thinks it’s because it was her mom’s middle name. shhh) If you haven’t read Ender’s Game by the way, you should!
 It’s a huge favorite around here obviously.